daominah/age_of_empires_ror_hd/data2_daominah/aoego/z_AI_tournament_run1.md

 Result:

 - Palmyran too strong in small map.
-- Palmyran win in 13 minutes, fastest game in the tournament.
+- Palmyran win by wiping everything in 13 minutes, fastest game in the tournament.

 #### Game 3